-- set up traffic management (TM) and mark out site; - milling of existing bituminous material by road planer; - jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies); - loader/excavator used to collect and move excess material; - sweeper to collect loose material and provide clean laying surface; - milled out/excavated materials all taken off site; - tack/bond coat laid; - binder material laid and compressed by paver (where required); - material compacted using a heavy roller; - new bituminous surface course material laid by paver; - material compacted using a heavy roller; - mechanical sweeper to collect loose material; - HGV for removal and replacement of material; - road markings and studs applied where necessary; - remove TM and open road.
+- set up traffic management (TM) and mark out site; - milling of existing bituminous material by road planer; - jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies); - loader/excavator used to collect and move excess material; - sweeper to collect loose material and provide clean laying surface; - milled out/excavated materials all taken off site; - tack/bond coat laid; - binder material laid and compressed by paver (where required); - material compacted using a heavy roller; - new bituminous surface course material laid by paver; - material compacted using a heavy roller; - mechanical sweeper to collect loose material; - HGV for removal and replacement of material; - road markings and studs applied where necessary (in accordance with Chapter 5); - traffic loops reinstated (in accordance with Chapter 6); - remove TM and open road.

-The works are currently programmed to be completed within the 2022/2023 financial year (January 2023 to March 2023 inclusive).
-However, works may be delayed into the 2023/2024 financial year (April to December 2023 inclusive).
-Works are expected to be completed over 5 nights (20:00-06:00).
-Traffic management (TM) is currently anticipated to consist of a road closure, with a 9 km diversion in place.
+The works are currently programmed to be completed within the 2022/2023 financial year (February 2023 to March 2023 inclusive).
+However, works may be delayed into the 2023/2024 financial year (April to December 2023).
+Works are expected to be completed over seven nights (19:00 - 07:00).
+Traffic management (TM) is currently anticipated to comprise of a night-time full road closure with signed diversion.
+The diversion will add approx. 2.3 km onto existing journeys.
 As the scheme is located on a motorway, pedestrian routes will not be directly impacted by the scheme.